-- data (array_like) The dmatrix storing the input. - output_margin (bool) Whether to output the raw untransformed margin value.

-- ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
+- data (array_like) Feature matrix. - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees). - validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
 Otherwise, it is assumed that the feature_names are the same.

-predict_proba (data, ntree_limit=None, validate_features=False, base_margin=None) Predict the probability of each data example being of a given class.
+predict_proba (X, ntree_limit=None, validate_features=False, base_margin=None)

+Predict the probability of each X example being of a given class.